Last Tango in Halifax

-Last Tango in Halifax is a British comedy-drama series that began broadcasting on BBC One on 20 November 2012 until its final episode which was broadcast on 15 March 2020.
-Screenwriter Sally Wainwright loosely adapted the story of her mother's second marriage.
-The series stars Derek Jacobi and Anne Reid as Alan and Celia.
+Last Tango in Halifax is a British romantic comedy drama series that began broadcasting on BBC One on 20 November 2012 until 15 March 2020.
+The series stars Derek Jacobi and Anne Reid as Alan and Celia, two widowed OAPs who reconnect and fall in love after decades apart.

-The series has been praised for its depiction of the older generation, strong acting, and believable dialogue.
-A critic for The Daily Telegraph summarised the series as "a triumph against TV's ageism", and it has been endorsed by an executive member of the charity Age UK.
+The series has been praised for its acting and dialogue, as well as its portrayal of the older generation.
+Jane Shilling of The Daily Telegraph summarised the series as "a triumph against TV's ageism", while Lucy Harmer, an executive of Age UK, endorsed the programme's portryal of Alan and Celia as "two real, rounded individuals".
 Last Tango in Halifax accrued four nominations for the 2013 British Academy Television Awards and won the British Academy Television Award for Best Drama Series.

-Overview
+Synopsis

-Celia Dawson and Alan Buttershaw are both widowed and in their 70s.
+Set in Yorkshire, Celia Dawson and Alan Buttershaw are both widowed and in their 70s.
 They were attracted to each other in the 1950s, but never expressed their feelings, and Celia moved away with her parents.
 In the present day, they are reunited after being persuaded to join Facebook by their respective grandchildren.
 Alan has loved Celia since he was 16 years old, whilst Celia is described as a woman who is "unfulfilled" and was unhappily married to a man she grew to hate.
 After their reunion, Alan and Celia discover that they still feel as passionately for each other as they did when they were teenagers.
 Their story is described as a "testament of the uplifting power of love at any age".

-Alan and Celia's romance is depicted alongside the troubles of their own grown daughters, and the series' official description says that its portrayal of family is "as dark as it is comic".
-Alan's daughter Gillian and Celia's daughter Caroline are complete opposites: widowed Gillian runs a farm and works part time in a supermarket, whilst Oxford-educated Caroline is the principal of an exclusive independent school.
+Alan and Celia's romance is depicted alongside the troubles of their own grown-up daughters, and the series often portrays the extended family as both dark and comical in its themes.
+Alan's daughter, Gillian, and Celia's daughter, Caroline, are complete opposites: widowed Gillian runs a farm and works part time in a supermarket, whilst Oxford-educated Caroline is the head of an esteemed private school.
 Their parents' engagement affects both daughters' lives.
-Gillian wonders how she and her son will cope without her father around to help, whilst Caroline, struggling with depression and her feelings for a female colleague, feels that her mother's unconventional romance gives her "permission to finally admit to being who she really is".
+Gillian wonders how she and her son will cope without her father around to help, whilst Caroline, struggling with depression, an ongoing divorce and her feelings for a female colleague, feels that her mother's unconventional romance gives her "permission to finally admit to being who she really is".